JanPSchwarz/JanPSchwarz/README.md

 # Welcome and
-*hi!🙋‍♂️ My name is Jan and it's nice to meet you!
-I'im located in Braunschweig, Berlin and Copenhagen but since i love travelling and Coding makes my life a lot more independent, you may probably find me in other corners of the world as well🌎 Looking forward to see you there! 😊*
+*Hi!🙋‍♂️ My name is Jan and it's nice to meet you!
+I'im located in Braunschweig, Berlin and Copenhagen but since i love travelling (and Coding makes my life a lot more independent), you may probably find me in other corners of the world as well🌎 Looking forward to see you there! 😊*

 ## About Me:
 - M/32 y